redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 export default { renderVisualization }
 ```

-Each plugin iframe has basic styles of RedisInsight application, including fonts and color schemes.
+Each plugin iframe has basic styles that match the RedisInsight application, including fonts and color schemes.

 It is recommended to use the React & [Elastic UI library](https://elastic.github.io/eui/#/) for
 consistency with plugin visualizations and the entire application.

-Find the example of the plugin here.
+For a plugin example, see:

 * [Client List Plugin README](https://github.com/RedisInsight/Packages/blob/main/clients-list-example/README.md)
 * [Client List Plugin dir](https://github.com/RedisInsight/Packages/blob/main/clients-list-example/)